yablochko8/delicious-domains/README.md

 - make scoring categories adjustable by end user
 - add back in suggested vibes (with highlighting)
 - smoother results loading
-- refactor all those button components to something clearer
 - use whois call to remove calls to domainr for domains that are definitely taken

 DONE: